codemod-com/docs/docs/codemod-registry/importing-codemods.md

 import TabItem from '@theme/TabItem';
 import VideoSwitcher from '../../src/components/VideoSwitcher.tsx';

-# Adding existing/new codemods to the registry

-This page will walk you through importing your codemods into the Codemod Registry.

-Contributing to the public registry allows your codemods to be automatically integrated within Intuita's platform.
-This allows you to easily push your codemods to all developers who have the extension or cli installed.
+Open-source framework/library builders!
+Follow this guide to add your codemods to the Codemod Registry.
+Once added, they will **automatically** integrate with Intuita's platform.
+This simplifies **codemod discovery** and **distribution**, and offers **a great developer experience for running codemods**.

+Thanks to features like **codemod deep links** and **codemod engines that are powered up by Intuita under the hood** via its IDE extensions and CLI, your users can go from migration docs to having their code automatically transformed with just one click!

 ---